From the House by Pesi Fonua

 Then he went on to justify his comment that God destroyed the CBD.
 He said he had been in Parliament for 32 years.
 He said that it was a sin, that in those days when parliament opened, all members received their whole salaries.
 He said that one of the members then went and lived the USA for a very long time.

-The other issue that was raised by People's Rep Siaosi Sovaleni, was that government had collected over $10 million in levies because Tonga was going to host the 2019 South Pacific Games.
+The other issue that was raised by People's Representative Siaosi Sovaleni, was that government had collected over $10 million in levies because Tonga was going to host the 2019 South Pacific Games.
 It was cancelled and Samoa is hosting the Games.
 He queried why only $2 million had been given to the Tongan team to the South Pacific Games.

 The Minister of Health, Hon.
 Saia Piukala, reminded the House that government had given $3 million to support the 43 Tongan athletes who will represent Tonga at the 2019 South Pacific Games.